PolusAI/image-tools/visualization/tabular-to-microjson/README.md

-# Tabular To Microjson(v0.1.0)
+# Tabular To Microjson(v0.1.1)

 This plugin uses [MICROJSON](https://github.com/bengtl/microjson/tree/dev) python library to generate JSON from tabular data which can be used in
 [RENDER UI](https://render.ci.ncats.io/?imageUrl=https://files.scb-ncats.io/pyramids/Idr0033/precompute/41744/x(00-15)_y(01-24)_p0(1-9)_c(1-5)/)
 application for visualization of microscopy images.

-This plugin allows to calculate geometry coordinates based on the values passes for input arguments i-e `geometryType`, `cellWidth`, `cellHeight` for each row and column positions of user-defined microplate `dimensions`.
+This plugin allows to calculate geometry coordinates i-e `Polygon` and `Point` using image positions from corresponding stitching vector.
+Note: The filenames of tabular and stitching vector should be same `groupBy` is used when there are more than one image in each well then pass a `variable` used in `stitchPattern` to group filenames in a stitching vector to compute geometry coordinates.

 Note: Currently this plugin supports two geometry types `Polygon` and `Point`.A future work requires additional support of more geometry types in this plugin.

 Currently this plugins handles only three file formats supported by vaex.